we exceed your expectations.

 With consolidation, higher server utilization and higher density computing, DCM becomes an important maintenance requirement.
 In addition, identifying the particulate type will assist in cooling and operational procedures designed to reduce contaminants.
-Identifying the different types of contaminates and particulates is important in the data center because “cause-effect” solutions are required to keep the OPS running 99.9999%.
-Many contaminates become corrosive due to the humidity in the room.
+Identifying the different types of contaminants and particulates is critical in the data center, due to “cause-effect” solutions requiring the OPS to constantly run at full power.
+Many contaminants become corrosive due to the humidity in the room.

-- Have the ability to migrate to many different areas to cause damage
+Have the ability to migrate into different areas, causing widespread damage,

-- Can be made of carbon, gaseous, construction or fiber
+Can be gaseous, or composed of carbon, construction or fiber

-ASHRAE TC9 provides a parameter for the amount of contaminates to be allowed per square foot via ISO 14464-1 class 8.
+ASHRAE TC9 provides a parameter for the amount of contaminants to be allowed per square foot via ISO 14464-1 class 8.

 Continuing Data Center Maintenance

 *Four percent of the average IT budget goes to maintenance with most predictable cost structures and OPEX.
 The cost of a preventative maintenance program is a fraction of your IT budget and the cost of physical equipment.*

 Particulates are moved at high velocity into the intake of the servers with a low percentage making it out the vent.
 Cleaning the faceplate and rear or side vent of the server should occur two or three times annually.

 Use particle testing as a gauge of environment condition

 Place perforated tiles in cold aisle/front of cabinet